tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Does the value of dwc:geodeticDatum occur as a valid geographic CRS, geodetic Datum or ellipsoid in bdq:sourceAuthority?</td>
+			<td>Does the value of dwc:geodeticDatum occur as a valid geographic CRS, geodetic Datum or ellipsoid in bdqval:sourceAuthority?</td>
 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; COMPLIANT if the value of dwc:geodeticDatum is a valid code from the bdq:sourceAuthority (in the form Authority:Number) for a Datum, or ellipsoid, or for a CRS appropriate for a 2D geographic coordinate in degrees, or is the value "not recorded"; otherwise NOT_COMPLIANT</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdqval:Empty; COMPLIANT if the value of dwc:geodeticDatum is a valid code from the bdqval:sourceAuthority (in the form Authority:Number) for a Datum, or ellipsoid, or for a CRS appropriate for a 2D geographic coordinate in degrees, or is the value "not recorded"; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>